zxexz/FHIR-1/docs/src/pages/guides/FHIRServerUsersGuide.md

     }
     ```

     The `connectionProperties` property is a set of driver-specific properties needed to connect to an instance of that database type.
-For a Db2-related datasource definition, any bean property supported by the `DB2XADataSource` class can be specified within the `connectionProperties` property group.
+For a Db2, any datasource property supported by the `DB2XADataSource` class can be specified within the `connectionProperties` property group.
 For a discussion of the specific properties that can be used to configure a `DB2XADataSource` instance, see the [Db2 Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.1.0/com.ibm.db2.luw.apdv.java.doc/src/tpc/imjcc_rjvdsprp.html).

     For a Derby-related datasource definition, any bean property supported by the `EmbeddedXADataSource` class can be specified within the `connectionProperties` property group.
 For more information about the properties supported by the `EmbeddedXADataSource` class, and its super classes, see the [Apache Derby documentation](https://db.apache.org/derby/docs/10.13/publishedapi/org/apache/derby/jdbc/EmbeddedXADataSource.html).